aehrc/smart-forms/README.md

 ### Running on a SMART CMS client (the preferred way)

-1. Open https://launch.smarthealthit.org/ (or your own SMART on FHIR-enabled CMS) in a browser.
+1. Open https://launch.smarthealthit.org/ (or your own SMART on FHIR enabled CMS) in a browser.
 2. Set the **App Launch URL** at the bottom of the page as `https://www.smartforms.io/launch` and launch app.

 ![image](https://user-images.githubusercontent.com/52597778/223016492-882abdaf-33e9-4039-8c32-301c4cf58e91.png)